-How does a heat pump compare with a furnace?
+How does a heat pump stack up against a furnace?

-and is essential for certain chillier climates.
-That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As weird as it seems, during heating season, a heat pump is intended to pull heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to function well, but in exceptionally cold climates there is not sufficient heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+A furnace is a stronger heating system and is essential for certain cooler climates.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
+As strange as it may sound, during cooler temperatures, a heat pump is designed to pull heat from the air outside and use it to heat the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not ample heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up installing a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up installing a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.

-a no-charge in-home quote.
-We are available to answer any and all of your questions to ensure you choose the right option for your home.
+If you still aren’t convinced which system is best for your home, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
+We are here to answer any and all of your questions to help you make the right choice for your home.